The network of staff involved in the centre now pursue a wide range of questions including:

 - How is the ‘minimally conscious’ diagnosis constructed, deployed and contested?

 - How are disorders of consciousness represented in contemporary fiction, newspapers, soap opera and film?

 - How does debate about the vegetative state help us to understand the ordinary concept of death?

 - How is legality constructed through everyday social practice in relation to vegetative or minimally conscious states?

 - How does the social history of health care influence the treatment of these patients?

 - How can care and support be improved and what are the ethical and economic debates around this issue?

 - How can cultural engagements and explorations around these issues enrich public debate?

-We have an extensive research archive on family experience and are planning to extend our research into new sites (e.g ethnographies in the science lab and in policy making arena) and are now developing cross-national collaborations.
+We have an extensive research archive on family experience and are planning to extend our research into new sites (e.g ethnographies in care homes and the science lab) and are now developing cross-national collaborations.